This is the BEST strawberry jam. It’s tangy, all natural, vegan, and so easy. In just 15 minutes you have homemade jam: no canning tools required!

-Pour the strawberry jam into the jar and refrigerate it: it will thicken even more once it’s refrigerated.
+Pour the strawberry jam into the jar and refrigerate it.
+It will thicken even more once it’s cool.
 You can eat it right away, but it’s best after cooling for about 1 hour.
-Store for about 2 to 3 weeks.
+You can store it for about 2 to 3 weeks in the fridge!

 10 ways to serve strawberry jam

-- Oatmeal: Spread it on our toasted oatmeal or instant oatmeal.
+- Oatmeal: Spread it on our best oatmeal, instant oatmeal, or Instant Pot oatmeal.